subjectiverealityy/team-management-dashboard/README.md

 - JavaScript Interactivity

 ## Wireframes
-I created a high-fidelity unstyled wireframe first then added minimal styling.
+TO buid the webpage, I created a high-fidelity unstyled wireframe first, then styled it.
+These are the progress screenshots of the wireframing process.

 ![](images/progress-screenshots/create%20wireframe.png)
 ![](images/progress-screenshots/create%20main-1%20wireframe%20and%20add%20JavaScript%20functionality.png)